 Provision of Meter Readings

-The Transporters will use reasonable endeavours to provide Valid Meter Readings to each User, in respect of each month in each case not later than 12:00 hours on the Day following the Day to which the relevant Meter Reading relates; and for the purposes of this paragraph, the required number of Valid Meter Readings in respect of a User in a month is the sum of the numbers of the Performance Relevant Supply Meters of the User on each Day of such month.
+The Transporters will use reasonable endeavours to provide Valid Meter Readings to the CDSP in respect of each User, in respect of each month in each case not later than 12:00 hours on the Day following the Day to which the relevant Meter Reading relates; and for the purposes of this paragraph, the required number of Valid Meter Readings in respect of a User in a month is the sum of the numbers of the Performance Relevant Supply Meters of the User on each Day of such month.

-Subject to paragraph 5.2.3, if in respect of any Day following the Day to which the relevant Meter Reading relates the Transporter does not provide to a User a Valid Meter Reading by 14:00 hours on the Day following each such Day (“the liability cut-off time”) the Transporter shall pay to the User the sum of £3.
+Subject to paragraph 5.2.3, if in respect of any Day following the Day to which the relevant Meter Reading relates the Transporter does not provide to the CDSP a Valid Meter Reading by 14:00 hours on the Day following each such Day (“the liability cut-off time”) the Transporter shall pay to the User the sum of £3.

-In respect of each Performance Relevant Supply Meter, if for each of 4 consecutive Days the Transporter does not provide to a User a Valid Meter Reading by the liability cut-off time then this shall be known as a “Period of Outage” and for each further Day (after the 4th) in respect of which a Period of Outage occurs the Transporter will pay to the User (subject to paragraph 5.2.4) the appropriate liability payment as referred to in paragraph 5.2.7 below until such time as the Transporter provides to a User a Valid Meter Reading by the liability cut-off time.
+In respect of each Performance Relevant Supply Meter, if for each of 4 consecutive Days the Transporter does not provide to the CDSP a Valid Meter Reading by the liability cut-off time then this shall be known as a “Period of Outage” and for each further Day (after the 4th) in respect of which a Period of Outage occurs the Transporter will pay to the User (subject to paragraph 5.2.4) the appropriate liability payment as referred to in paragraph 5.2.7 below until such time as the Transporter provides to the CDSP a Valid Meter Reading by the liability cut-off time.

 In the case of a Shared Supply Meter Point the amount payable to a User pursuant to paragraph 5.2.3 will be the amount specified under that paragraph divided by the number of Sharing Registered Users.